keymetrics/doc-pm2/en/plus/best-practices/metrics-glossary.md

 ## Issues

-The number of recorded issues not yet set as fixed in the issue dashboard.
+The number of new issues recorded in the app.

-## Number of restarts
+## Number of restart

-The number of restarts of your application since added to the PM2 process list.
+The number of restart of your application since added to the PM2 process list.
 PM2 automatically restarts your application whenever needed, for example after an uncaught exception has happened.

 ## Number of processes

 The number of cluster on which your app has been spread on the server.
-Only PM2 cluster appears.
+Only PM2 clusters appear.

 ## HTTP Requests per Minutes